avrilcoghlan/LittleBookofRBioinformatics/src/chapter1_answers.rst

     > help.search("complement")

 You will find that there is a function seqinr::comp that complements a nucleic acid sequence.
-This means it is a function in the SeqinR library.
+This means it is a function in the SeqinR package.

 Find out how to use this function by typing: